Burglary Charges

 Home Invasion

-- The individual or group of individuals entered the property with the knowledge that the residents are home.
+- Entering the property with knowledge that the residents are home.

-- They had a firearm or other weapon in their possession.
+- Having a firearm or other weapon in possession.

-- They threatened to use force against one or more of the residents.
+- Threatening to use force against one or more of the residents.

-- They used force or physically assaulted one or more of the residents.
+- Using force or physically assaulting one or more of the residents.

-- They threatened to fire a gun or fired a gun.
+- Threatening to fire a gun or firing a gun.

 Criminal Trespass